sallycylau/ophionotus_ddRADcapture/README.md

-## Genomic insights of evolutionary divergence and innovations driven in Antarctic brittle stars
+## Genomic insights of evolutionary divergence and life histories innovations in Antarctic brittle stars

-> Publication info TBA
+> Lau et al. (2023) Molecular Ecology https://doi.org/10.1111/mec.16951

 This repository contains scripts for the analyses of ddRAD loci of Ophionotus victoriae and O. hexactis sequenced with a target capture method.